harrrshall/kriti/README.md

 ### a new efficiency frontier for open nepali asr

-kriti is a 119m-parameter nepali-only rnnt that shares rank 1 on our 19-system development benchmark and records the lowest raw wer in the evaluated field.
+kriti is a 119m-parameter nepali-only rnnt that shares rank 1 on development benchmark and records the lowest raw wer in the evaluated field.

 [model weights](https://huggingface.co/harrrshall/kriti) · [model card](model-card.md) · [architecture](architecture.md) · [training](training.md) · [benchmark data](benchmark.json)